mrjgreen/blog/content/post/node-rage.md

 After another npm install and yet another coffee, my index file has been webpacked.
 Whatever that is.
 Maybe I’ll take a look in the “transpiled” file it built to see if I can spot my few lines of code.

 I can’t.

 But what I can spot is 21,788 lines of JavaScript, in a file that’s 731Kb.
-Are you shitting me?
+Are you joking!?
 How am I supposed to deliver that to the users?
 On a memory stick?

 Anyway, I opened it in my browser and it worked.
-Fucking brilliant.
+Brilliant.

 ![NPM](/images/node-rage/todo-app-shot.png)